-But I do know..... it definitely came out sometime in the 1970's ..... it was the only one they ever produced for Trumps ..... they also did a version for the Magic Roundabout at around the same time ..... and it only merits a generous 3/10 !
+But I do know that..... it's definitely 1970's ..... it was a Trumptonshire one-off,although they also did a version for the Magic Roundabout at around the same time ..... oh,and it wasn't very good !

 The box is 39cm x 19.5cm.

 The figures range in height from 11.5cm to 10.5cm.